MicroStrategy/rest-api-docs/docs/common-workflows/manage-drill-maps/create-a-drill-map.md

 ---
-title: Workflow Sample - Create a Drill Map
+title: Workflow sample - Create a drill map
-sidebar_label: Create a Drill Map
+sidebar_label: Create a drill map
 description: This workflow sample demonstrates how to create a new drill map object through the Modeling service.
 ---